bonitoo-io/virtual-device/README.md

    2. Add a `tls` node to the broker config section using the following properties.
       1. `trustStore` - path to the truststore.
       2. `trustPass` - password to the truststore - plain text or encrypted, see below .
       3. `ENV VARS` - note that these properties can be omitted if the corresponding environment variables have been set.
+         1. `VD_TRUSTSTORE`
+         1. `VD_TRUSTSTORE_PASSWORD`

 The `trustPass` value can be encrypted.
 The utility `EncryptPass` is included to simplify this step.
    1. Run `scritps/encryptPass.sh`